GeyserMC/Geyser/docs/plugins.md

 This page describes how to write a plugin.

+!!! alert
+    Please keep in mind that Geyser itself may run as a plugin to a server or standalone.
+If you wish to have your plugin supported by a wide audience try to write it as if it runs on the standalone version of Geyser and thus does not have access to the server code.
+For example don't assume you can access the Spigot API unless you wish to limit your plugin to run only on Geyser running as a Spigot plugin.

 ## Maven

 Add the following to the relevant section of your `pom.xml`